 These tumors can be challenging to remove once they are detected.
 It’s common to see them begin to invade other tissues by the time they are diagnosed.
 Surgery is the best option when possible.
 But, is often not a cure due to the inability to take large margins in such a delicate area.
 Every situation will vary in severity.
 If your pup has a tumor, it’s best to speak with your vet about the best plan for your pup.

+Fixing Fido’s fishy smell is not going to be solved by a warm bath, extra scrubbing, or special shampoo.
 So, what do you do when your dog has a fishy smell?
-The best way to solve the problem is by taking your pup to the vet to have their glands expressed.
+The best way to solve the problem is by taking your pup to the vet to express their glands.
 All the baths in the world will not rid your pup of the stench if their glands are not emptied.
 This means that any other attempt will just be a temporary fix.
-Expressing their glands is the only way to treat the issue, and will rid your pup of any discomfort.
+There is no DIY method that will solve this problem.
+Expressing the anal glands is the only way to treat the issue, and will rid your pup of discomfort.

-If your dog is constantly requiring an anal gland expression, you can speak with your vet about having them show you how to manually empty their glands at home.
+If your dog is constantly requiring an anal gland expression, you can speak with your vet about having them show you how to empty their glands at home manually.
 This is a common practice for dogs that require monthly anal gland expressions and is easily achieved once you are properly trained.
+Unfortunately, this is a procedure that pet insurance generally does not cover, and it can get costly to go to the vet every time.
+As unpleasant as this task is, it may be a necessary lesson for many dog owners.

 Promoting Anal Gland Health